-The (online) marketing world is a place where we love ourselves some acronyms, think of words like PPC, USP, CPA, CPC, CRO, CTA, ROI.
+The (online) marketing world is a place where we love ourselves some acronyms.
+Think of words like PPC, USP, CPA, CPC, CRO, CTA, and ROI.

 Do you know what they all mean?

 (hint Pay-Per-Click, Unique Selling Point, Cost-per-Action, Cost-per-Click, Conversion Rate Optimisation, Call-To-Action, Return-On-Investment).

 In this article, we will talk about getting new customers and the value they bring to your organization when they are your customers.